 When men and women have been missing teeth in their upper jawbone for a substantial amount of time, the jawbone begins to deteriorate, leaving just a thin layer of bone tissue separating the mouth from the sinus cavity.
-Patients in Naperville who want to have dental implants placed to address their tooth loss sometimes require a sinus lift because of this inadequate upper jawbone density, which is unable to support dental implants.
+Patients who want to have dental implants placed to address their tooth loss sometimes require a sinus lift because of this inadequate upper jawbone density, which is unable to support dental implants.

 What Is a Sinus Lift?

 A sinus lift is a type of bone graft that can help strengthen the jaw beneath the sinus cavity.
 The sinus cavity is located directly above the upper row of teeth, and behind the cheeks.
-Naperville patients who have their natural teeth will have tooth roots that extend up into this cavity.
+Patients who have their natural teeth will have tooth roots that extend up into this cavity.
 This is a sign of healthy teeth and a healthy tooth root system.
 When an adult loses a tooth, the jawbone will start to deteriorate in the vacant spot, resulting in a thin strip of tissue separating the mouth and the cavity.

 The Sinus Lift Process